jsong00505/Java-Studies/README.md

 # Jsong's Study
 ---

+## How it works

+1. Type `git clone https://github.com/jsong00505/Jsong-Study-Java.git` in your command window
+2. That is all you can do
+3. Play around

 ## LeetCode

 * LeetCode is one of online judge platforms for preparing technical coding interviews and assessing my knowledge of data structures and algorithms.